pandaybhai/pandaybhai/README.md

 # Vinay Panday

-AI Growth Architect at CCL Products (Continental Coffee), a publicly listed FMCG company in Hyderabad.
-Co-founder of Meezoy Ventures.
+AI Growth Architect at CCL Products (Continental Coffee), Co-founder of Meezoy Ventures and Aidwar.
 Seven years across growth, performance marketing and, for the last two, building production AI systems end to end.

 I build the whole thing solo: data model, multi-tenant backend, LLM/agent layer, integrations, and the growth loop the system is supposed to move.
 Most of my work is inside companies, so the code is private; the architecture and the outcomes are not.